 “I would do these national competitions as part of extracurricular organizations, and I was able to get a full ride to UT Austin through a merit-based scholarship and was accepted into the business honors program,” she says, adding that education is very important to her.
 “It has opened many doors.
 It’s allowed me to have a lot of opportunities I would have never dreamed of.”

 One such opportunity was the chance to be part of the inaugural Competitive Advantage class of 2018.
-Through her participation in the conference, Flores connected with ExxonMobil where she will be interning this summer.
+Through her participation in the conference, Flores connected with ExxonMobil where she interned this summer.

 How did you learn about Competitive Advantage?

 There’s an organization here at UT Austin called Subiendo Academy that’s for underrepresented minorities, first-generation, low-income students who excel in academics.
 You’re recruited into this organization in high school to participate in a weeklong conference at the university.
 The person in charge of that organization here at UT Austin knew about Competitive Advantage and encouraged us to apply.